Zhuang people: Identity

-Some ethnologists view the Zhuang ethnicity as a modern constructed ethnic identity.
+Some ethnologists such as George Moseley, Diana Lary, Katherine Kaup, and Jeffrey Barlow view the Zhuang ethnicity as a modern constructed ethnic identity.
 In the eyes of the ethnologists, the Zhuang culture was not sufficiently divergent from what the ethnologists considered "Han culture", to warrant recognition as a separate ethnic identity.
 The Zhuang had been interacting with the Han Chinese for over 2,200 years.
-As early as the Han dynasty (202 BC-220 AD), the Zhuang adopted Han cultural practices and technology such as settled agriculture, iron plows, triple cropping, and fertilization.
+As early as the Han dynasty (202 BC–220 AD), the Zhuang adopted Han cultural practices and technology such as settled agriculture, iron plows, triple cropping, and fertilization.
 They lived at lower elevations than other minority groups and competed more directly with Han farmers than slash-and-burn agriculturalists.
 As direct competitors, the Zhuang found it expedient to adopt Han dress and housing styles.
 After the defeat of the Zhuang leader, Nong Zhigao, in 1055, many Zhuang families and communities gave up their own language and names and completely assimilated into the Han majority.

 In one instance, a Zhuang student said that he had previously regarded himself as Han Chinese before being taught that he was Zhuang.
 The Zhuang did not perceive themselves as marginalized or in need of promotion.
 Zhuang peasants displayed resistance to the ideal of a formal Romanized Zhuang script, noting that they had used Han script for centuries.
 Formal classification of the Zhuang also ignored historical similarities between northern Zhuang and the Bouyei people.

 History

 Origins

 The Zhuang are the indigenous peoples of Guangxi, according to Huang Xianfan.
-The Zhuang's origins can be traced back to the paleolithic ancient human, as demonstrated by a large amount of contemporary archaeological evidence.
+The Zhuang's origins can be traced back to the Paleolithic, as demonstrated by a large amount of contemporary archaeological evidence.

-The Zhuang trace their lineage to the Lạc Việt people through artworks such as the Rock Paintings of Hua Mountain, dating from to the Warring States period (475–221 BC).